-There are court filing fees to file a Claim or Defence and for most steps in a proceeding such as filing a motion, requesting a Trial date be set, and taking steps to enforce a judgment (basically every step except the Settlement Conference).
+There are court filing fees to file a Claim or Defence and for most steps in a proceeding such as filing a motion, requesting a Trial (or Assessment Hearing) date be set, and taking steps to enforce a judgment … basically every step except the Settlement Conference.
 The number of steps in a proceeding varies from case to case as the parties conduct the proceedings.

-There are also fees and allowances that you must pay to witnesses you have summoned for their attendance and travel to court.
+There are also fees and allowances that you must pay to witnesses you have summoned for their attendance and travel to court, if necessary.
 Your case may require the hiring of an expert to provide written opinion/report and/or appear in court to provide testimony.
 An expert report with testimony can cost thousands of dollars.

 In addition, you will have to pay for any interpreters you or your witnesses require, other than bilingual (English or French) interpretation and visual language interpretation as may be required in your particular matter.

 All of these costs must be taken into consideration in commencing or defending an action in the Small Claims Court and when considering whether to take the next step.

-At conclusion of Trial, a successful party – can ask that the other party be ordered to pay his or her costs.
-It is only after rendering the decision on liability and amount for the Judgment, that the Deputy Judge will also hear submissions and render a decision on the amount of costs to be paid by the unsuccessful party to the successful party.
+At conclusion of Trial, a successful party can ask that the other party be ordered to pay his or her costs.
+It is only after rendering the decision on liability and amount for the Judgment that the Deputy Judge will also hear submissions and render a decision on the amount of costs to be paid by the unsuccessful party to the successful party.
 At that time, the Deputy Judge can be informed as to whether or not there were Offers to Settle by either party and whether or not that Offer to Settle was “beaten”.
 These offers are, unless otherwise specified, all-inclusive offers – meaning the principal amount, interest and costs are all covered in the Offer.

-As an example for a Plaintiff’s Claim only in the amount of $20,000.
+As an illustrative example: A Plaintiff’s Claim is filed and served in the amount of $20,000.
 At the end of the Trial, the Deputy Judge will be making a decision between $0 and $20,000.
-The Plaintiff makes an Offer to Settle whereby the Defendant would pay $15,000 and the Defendant made an Offer to Settle whereby he/she would pay $5,000.
+In this example, the Plaintiff makes an Offer to Settle to accept the sum of $15,000 from the Defendant and the Defendant made an Offer to Settle whereby he/she would pay the Plaintiff $5,000.

-If the Judgment amount is in A, then the Defendant could say “thank you very much Your Honour, we had actually offered $5,000 to settle this matter and save everyone the cost of Trial but the Plaintiff refused to accept that, therefore we now claim double costs”
+If the Judgment amount is in A ($0 to $5K), then the Defendant could say “thank you very much Your Honour, we had actually offered $5,000 to settle this matter and save everyone the cost of Trial but the Plaintiff refused to accept that, therefore we now claim double costs”

-If the Judgement amount is in C, then the Plaintiff would be entitled to double costs.
+If the Judgement amount is in C($15,001 to $20K), then the Plaintiff would be entitled to double costs.